ngl4/formation_journey/AlgoMarathon/README.md

 | Minutes | 40  | --  | --  | --  | --  | --  | --  |

-Attempt#1: it includes the time to watch the video explanation of the problem
+Attempt#1: it includes the time to watch the video explanation of the problem In this attempt, I have started to screen record myself for learning purpose!
+Thanks to Fellow Ryan Sam who has suggested me to do this!

 [Details here](https://github.com/ngl4/formation_journey/blob/main/AlgoMarathon/Arrays/smallestDifference.js)